holochain/launcher-tauri/README.md

 ### Publishing a .webhapp to the DevHub

-1. Open the `DevHub` app in the Holochain Launcher.
+1. Open the `DevHub-0.0.x` app in the Holochain Launcher.
+  - In case there are multiple DevHub apps, open the one for the latest version.
 2. Create a new App, with the appropriate "Name" and "Description".
 These are the details that the participants will see when downloading your application.
   - Make the description short, maybe one or two lines.
 3. Once you have created a new App, click "Upload new bundle".
+4. Set the appropriate "Name" for your release (e.g. v0.0.1).
+This is the version name that the participants will see when downloading your application.
-4. Select the `.happ` (not the `.webhapp`) and upload it.
+5. Select the `.webhapp` for your app and upload it.
-5. Select the HDK appropriate version which your app was compiled for.
+6. Select the HDK appropriate version which your app was compiled for.
   - Make sure that this is the correct HDK, in the format "0.0.127".
 6. Click "Quick Create" first for each zome, and then for each DNA.
 7. Click "Save".
-8. When you are done, go back to the application detail page and click "Create New Release".
-9. Set the appropriate "Name" (e.g. v0.0.1).
-This is the version name that the participants will see when downloading your application.
-10. In the DNA box, search for the DNAs you uploaded earlier.
-  - If the "Add to happ" button doesn't work, then type the full name of the DNA and press Enter.
-11. In the GUI box, upload your `ui.zip`.
-12. Click "Save".
-13. Keep your Launcher open until another Launcher (in another computer) can install the app.
+8. Keep your Launcher open until another Launcher (in another computer) can install the app.
   - This may take a while (in the order of many minutes).
 In the future it won't be necessary.
   - This step is necessary for the happ files to sync with other peers in the DHT.